keboola/connection-docs/manipulation/transformations/r/binary.md

 ---
-title: Using binary files
+title: Using Binary Files
 permalink: /manipulation/transformations/r/binary/
 ---

 * TOC
 {:toc}

-It is possible to use pre-computed models (models of some kind of behaviour in your data which may be used e.g for predictions) inside an R transformation.
-There may be multiple reasons for using a pre-computed model inside an R transformation e.g.:
+Inside an R transformation, it is possible to use pre-computed models.
+It means models of some kind of behaviour in your data, which may be used, for example, for predictions).
+The following are several reasons for using a pre-computed model inside an R transformation:

-- it takes too much resources (time/memory) to compute the model and it's therefore impractical to compute it inside a (daily) business transformation
+- When it comes to time and memory, too many resources are required to compute the model and it is therefore impractical to compute it inside a (daily) business transformation.
-- the model requires manual action, it can be either that its creation requires specially treated data (cleaned, validated) or that you'd like the results verified before using them in production
+- The model requires manual action; its creation requires specially treated data (cleaned, validated), or you would like verify the results before using them in production.
-- the model is provided by a 3rd party
+- The model is provided by a 3rd party.

 In either case it is possible to use a pre-computed model in R transformation using standard R function `save()` and `load()`.
 You can also [download a sample package](/manipulation/transformations/r/data.zip)